enterspeedhq/enterspeed-docs/docs/tutorials/umbraco-nextjs/4-fetching-data-in-nextjs.md

 If you don't wish to set up the demo project, simply skip this step.

-Go to Github ([https://github.com/enterspeedhq/enterspeed-demo-nextjs](https://github.com/enterspeedhq/enterspeed-demo-nextjs)) and clone the project.
+Go to GitHub ([https://github.com/enterspeedhq/enterspeed-demos/tree/master/umbraco-next](https://github.com/enterspeedhq/enterspeed-demos/tree/master/umbraco-next)) and clone the project.

 cd into the **next** folder and run: